e-schultz/not-a-robot-vault/daily/the evening ramble/2021-02-05 - The Evening Ramble.md

 # End of the Work Week

-When I was having a one on one with my manager today, I think I mentioned that this is one of the weeks that I've enjoyed the most since starting at PartnerStack.
+When I was having a one on one with my manager today, I think I mentioned that this is one of the weeks that I've enjoyed the most since starting at [[PartnerStack]].

 Like - I've been enjoying my time here, adjusting, etc - and I've had good weeks, but this one I've really enjoyed.